UKLLC/Guidebook/ukllc_book/docs/ukllc_key_facts/Applying/paperwork.md

 <img src="../../images/Ts&Cs_screenshot.png" width="600"/>

-If any Ts&Cs change while a project is active, researchers will be notified by email and will need to login and accept them.
+If any Ts&Cs change while a project is active, researchers will be notified by email.

 ## 4. System Level Security Policy (SLSP) (if required)
 Researchers must demonstrate sufficient levels of security policy and practice at their host organisation.
 This can be achieved through providing evidence that their research activity falls either within the scope of their organisation’s **ISO 27001 certification** or **NHS England Data Security and Protection Toolkit (DSPT) audit**.
 Where a researcher is not able to provide this assurance to UK LLC, they must complete the **UK LLC System Level Security Policy (SLSP) form**.
 The scope of the SLSP is limited to only the equipment used by the approved users, the setting in which they work and the network they use.
 It does not extend to the UK LLC TRE itself or their wider organisation.
 Typical contemporary University IT or Departmental Policy and Practice with adequate user training and awareness are likely to meet UK LLC’s requirements.